Skip to main content

 The Question

-“Should we implement notifications/tools/list_changed when tools are added or removed?”
+“Should we implement notifications/tools/list_changed or notifications/resources/list_changed when tools or resources are added or removed?”

 The Answer